bcgov/gwa-api/USER-JOURNEY.md

 ## 7. Grant access to others

 To grant access to others, you need to grant them the appropriate Scopes.
-This can be done by going to the `API Access` tab and click the "Manage Resources" for the `Gateway Administration API` product.
+This can be done from the `API Services Portal`, going to the `API Access` tab and clicking the "Manage Resources" for the `Gateway Administration API` product.
 Click the link that corresponds to your namespace.
-Click the `Grant User Access` and enter in the username (i.e./ `jsmith@idir`) and the scopes you want to grant to the User, then click the `Share` button to grant the permissions.
+Click the `Grant User Access` and enter in a username (i.e./ `jsmith@idir`) and the scopes you want to grant to the User, then click the `Share` button to grant the permissions.

 ## 8. Add to your CI/CD Pipeline